 Havila Shipping is also putting their efforts in digitalisation and new, sustainable technology on-board offshore ships.
 Among other things, they are forerunners with the use of battery packages on-board and the use of clean shore power when ships are in shore.

 In 2020, Havila Shipping becomes the first of the larger offshore companies to agree long-term refinance agreements.
-Almost 500 employees, offshore and onshore, operating 23 vessels, have been given peace to work to further develop the company, also entering an energy market going through large readjustments.
+More than 400 employees, offshore and onshore, operating 20 vessels, have been given peace to work to further develop the company, also entering an energy market going through large readjustments.

 With 70 years of experience from services on the ocean, Havila Shipping’s Green ships enter the future.
 Havila has some of the cleanest vessels within the offshore fleet and the aim is a continuously reduced environmental footprint.
 Havila Shipping’s vessels will justify the colour green.